ahmasmibhanu/HealthLens/README.md

 * Explainability scores and confidence metrics.
 * Authentication and role-based access.
 * Support for additional diagnostics (X-ray, MRI reports).
-* Deployment using Docker and cloud platforms
+* Deployment using Docker and cloud platforms.

 ---